 In the United States, mole usually refers to mole poblano, the most loved variety served north of the border.
 Yet, in three of Mexico’s regions, there’s still some flexibility when it comes to making mole:

 Puebla - The ever-popular mole poblano comes from Puebla.
 Chocolate gives this mole its dark color and balances the heat from mulato peppers.
 The people of Puebla traditionally serve this mole at celebrations like weddings and Cinco de Mayo.

 Oaxaca - Oaxaca popularized varieties of mole including mole amarillo, chichilo, coloradito, mole negro (the most popular) and mancha manteles (tablecloth stainer).
 These moles feature diverse ingredients, vary in color from red to black, and they range in taste with both sweet, fruit-based and savory onion-based recipes.

 San Pedro Atocpan - This community near Mexico City is responsible for popularizing the mass production of mole powders and pastes after the invention of the mill.
 The most common recipe from this area is mole almendrado, which features almonds grown in the region.

 How Is Mole Made?

 The traditional method for making these types of mole are laborious and time-consuming.
 All ingredients are typically roasted and ground into a fine powder or paste.
-The ground mole base is then mixed with water or broth and cooked in a heavy sauce pan, stirring continuously to prevent burning.
-The sauce is simmered until thick.
+The ground mole base is then mixed with water, broth, or chicken stock and cooked in a heavy sauce pan, stirring continuously to prevent burning.
+The sauce is simmered until it's thick and has developed complex flavors.
 If the mole recipe contains chocolate, it is not added until the very end of the cooking process to preserve its cocoa flavor.